 Since an AP has access to the DS, therefore the existence of an AP requires the presence of a DS.
 Therefore, if a BSS has an AP, then infrastructure is present (i.e., a distribution system (DS), one or more access points (APs), zero or one portals, and zero or more mesh gates).
 Use this direction to define an infrastructure BSS.

 Changes for CID 6070

 3.1 Definitions

+infrastructure basic service set (BSS): [infrastructure BSS] A BSS that includes an access point (AP), which enables access to a distribution system (DS).